-- ♦ Students will demonstrate an in-depth understanding of what issues survivors of child abuse and neglect bring to health care/mental health providers. - ♦ Students will demonstrate an in-depth understanding of the process for disclosing by survivors of abuse and neglect. - Students will demonstrate an in-depth understanding of the components and guidelines that relate to sensitive practice standards. - ♦ Students will demonstrate an in-depth understanding of the problems/issues that health care/mental health practitioners face when working with survivors of child abuse and neglect. - Students will demonstrate an in-depth understanding of what contributions health care/mental health professionals can have in a survivor's healing and recovery process. - ♦ Students will demonstrate an in-depth understanding of the available outside resources and support systems for survivors of child abuse and neglect beyond health care/mental health services.
+- ♦ Students will demonstrate an in-depth understanding of what issues survivors of child abuse and neglect bring to legal, education, criminal justice and health care/mental health providers. - Students will demonstrate an in-depth understanding of the process for disclosing by survivors of abuse and neglect without violating constitutional or ethical standards. - ♦ Students will demonstrate an in-depth understanding of the components and guidelines that relate to sensitive practice standards. - Students will demonstrate an in-depth understanding of the laws and policies pertaining to child abuse and neglect - Students will demonstrate an in-depth understanding of barriers and obstacles to reporting abuse and how to avoid these problems - Students will demonstrate an in-depth understanding of the available outside resources